 - Please send tweets (or announcements) to Alison or Georgia

 Oxford Talks and the weekly MSD Events Digest

 The MSD Events Digest aims to help reduce the number of emails relating to events (e.g. talks, workshops, symposia) being sent across the Division; and to ensure researchers receive information about talks they are interested in.
 The Division discourages the use of cascading emails to promote events and all departments and the Divisional Office now use this centralised process to promote events.

 Every Friday morning we send out the digest, listing all the divisional events coming up in the following week.
-This is an opt-in digest, with 2000+ staff and students currently subscribed (including all Medical School students who are automatically subscribed).
+All undergraduate and graduate students in the Division are automatically subscribed, and staff can opt-in (3500+ subscribers, Nov 2018).
 The digest is automatically updated from the central events calendar Oxford Talks, which also feeds into the divisional website Event page.